Business and Economics Advisory Board

 Alison Conn

-Alison Conn is currently Chief Operating Officer of Vamp, an award winning creator platform.
-Previously she held a variety of strategic and commercial roles at SEEK Ltd, Medibank, Diageo and Visy Industries.
-She also spent 10 years with The Boston Consulting Group, including 5 years in New York City.
+She has held a variety of senior strategic, commercial and operational roles at Vamp, SEEK Ltd, Medibank, Diageo, and Visy Industries.
+She also spent 10 years with The Boston Consulting Group, including five years in New York City.

-Alison was appointed to the Faculty of Business and Economics Advisory Board with the University of Melbourne in 2022, after serving on the Advisory Council for 7 years.
+Alison was appointed to the Faculty of Business and Economics Advisory Board with the University of Melbourne in 2022, after serving on the Advisory Council for seven years.
+She has been a Member of the Dinner Committee for the Melbourne Foundation for Business and Economics since 2018, including the role of Co-Chair since 2024.
 She also served on The Nappy Collective Board from 2016 to 2021.

 Alison holds a Bachelor of Commerce (Accounting and Finance) and a Bachelor of Arts (Criminology) from the University of Melbourne.
 In addition, she holds a Master of Business Administration from The Wharton School at the University of Pennsylvania.